Logo Voyage

 No other languages are widely spoken, but with widespread immigration to England from other Commonwealth and European countries in the past few decades, you might also hear other languages spoken in the big cities.
 You may hear (and even see signs in) Urdu, Punjabi, Hindi, Gujarati, Polish, Italian, Greek, Turkish and varieties of Arabic.
 Largely because of links with Hong Kong and the overseas Chinese community in Malaysia, many Chinese Cantonese speaking people live here; London, Manchester and Sheffield in particular have thriving communities.

 The English are not known for being particularly fond of learning foreign languages, and often rely solely on English when they travel abroad.
-Due to English being the current lingua franca, few English people are fluent in a foreign language but they may remember enough to be willing to help a stranger in difficulties (if they can get over the embarrassment of being seen to "show off").
+Few English people are fluent in a foreign language but they may remember enough to be willing to help a stranger in difficulties (if they can get over the embarrassment of being seen to "show off").
 For this reason, you should be prepared to have to use English to make yourself understood.

-Another English peculiarity is the use of terms of endearment for strangers such as "darling", "pet", "love", "hun", "duck", "bab", "mate", "sweetheart", "flower", "queen" and a few others.
+Another English peculiarity is the use of terms of endearment for strangers such as "darling", "pet", "love", "hun", "duck", "bab", "mate", "sweetheart", "flower" and "queen".
 Don't worry, it is not meant in a sexual or romantic manner.
 Instead it's an act of kindness.
-It can be confusing, or perhaps even embarrassing, for somebody who is not accustomed to this to be called "darling" by a total stranger and it can also contrast quite sharply with the popular image of English people as being very reserved.
 However, this is something which is nowadays mainly used by the older generation and found less in the younger generation except for between friends, although some younger males may call a woman "Darlin'".
 This is usually either as a form of cat calling (and can often be followed by derogatory demands or language but is often harmless) or directed towards a female friend.

 You will hear English people say "sorry".
 This is not down to guilt or self-consciousness but simply because it is synonymous with "excuse me", and is used to get somebody's attention.
-Alternatively it can be synonymous with "pardon".
-Any comments along the lines of "What are you sorry about?" are pointless and likely to be received with blank looks.
 As London is one of the world's most multicultural cities, you will be hard-pressed to find a major world language that is not spoken by someone there.

 Accents and dialects